JeonHR/File_name_collecting/README.md

 #### Knowledge
 - Remove repetitive commands that entered in the cmd
 - Improve Understanding the Nested Loop in batch file
-- Create a script file on the mac
+- Creating and Running Script Files on Mac